Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 ## Edit a document

-All document library document are editable.
+All document library documents are editable.

 To edit a document:

 1. Navigate to *Document Library*.
 2. Find the document you want to edit
 3. Click the document name to open the document details
-4. Click the Pencil icon to enter the document wizard where you can change things as you see fit.
-The only restriction is that you are not able to change the document type.
+4. Click the Pencil icon to enter the document wizard where you can make changes.
+The only restriction is that you cannot change the document type.
-5. Click **Save & Exit** when you are done with your modification
+5. Click **Save & Exit** when you are done with your changes.

 ## Delete a document